thorsten/phpMyFAQ/docs/index.md

 protection systems, OpenLDAP, Microsoft Active Directory, and Microsoft Azure AD support, and an easy-to-use installation script.
 You can run phpMyFAQ on almost every web hosting provider or in the cloud in a Docker container.

-This documentation should help you with installing, administrating and using phpMyFAQ.
+This documentation should help you with installing, updating, using and administrating phpMyFAQ.

 ### Copyright